xSlOom/xatAPI/README.md

 ```
 npm install
 ```
-After that, you will have to include the module named "xat.js" on the beginning of your file like that:
+After that, you will have to include the module named "xatlib" on the beginning of your file like that:
 ```
 var xat = require('xatlib');
 ```